Deuterocanonical books: Anglican Communion

 These books make up the Apocrypha section of the Clementine Vulgate: 3 Esdras (a.k.a.
 1 Esdras); 4 Esdras (a.k.a.
 2 Esdras); and the Prayer of Manasseh, where they are specifically described as "outside of the series of the canon".
 The 1609 Douai Bible includes them in an appendix, but they have not been included in English Catholic Bibles since the Challoner revision of the Douai Bible in 1750.

 Using the word apocrypha (Greek: "hidden away") to describe texts, although not necessarily pejorative, implies that the writings in question should not be included in the canon of the Bible.
 This classification commingles them with certain non-canonical gospels and New Testament apocrypha.
 The Society of Biblical Literature recommends the use of the term deuterocanonical books instead of Apocrypha in academic writing.

 Lutheran Churches

 Luther termed the deuterocanonical books "Apocrypha, that is, books which are not considered equal to the Holy Scriptures, but are useful and good to read."
 These are included in copies of the Luther Bible as intertestamental books between the Old Testament and New Testament.

 Methodist Churches and Moravian Churches

-The first Methodist liturgical book, The Sunday Service of the Methodists, employs verses from the biblical apocrypha, such as in the Eucharistic liturgy.
+The first Methodist liturgical book, The Sunday Service of the Methodists, employs verses from the deuterocanonical books, such as in the Eucharistic liturgy.

-The Revised Common Lectionary, in use by most mainline Protestants including Methodists and Moravians, lists readings from the biblical apocrypha in the liturgical kalendar, although alternate Old Testament scripture lessons are provided.
+The Revised Common Lectionary, in use by most mainline Protestants including Methodists and Moravians, lists readings from the deuterocanonical books in the liturgical kalendar, although alternate Old Testament scripture lessons are provided.